This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Most of us grow edible crops from seeds or plants that we start in the growing year, harvest, then have to regrow all over again.
 That’s because many of our common vegetables die when we pick them or eventually perish by the time that cold weather arrives.
 There’s an easier way to grow crops, though.
-An approach that that’s much less work, more reliable, and introduces you to a world of new and incredible edibles.
+An approach that’s much less work, more reliable, and introduces you to a world of new and incredible edibles.
 Plant perennial vegetables once, and harvest from them for years.

 Benefits of Perennial Vegetables

 For anyone who has found themselves short of time, or who’d like to avoid backbreaking work, perennial crops and ornamentals are your answer.
 They faithfully regrow in spring and are often some of the first flowering and producing plants in the garden.
 I know that I can count on garlic chives coming up in late winter, along with other members of the perennial onion family.

-While I will always grow annual crops from seed, I also recognize the value in perennials.
+While I will always grow annual crops from seed, I also recognize the value in perennial vegetables.
 In fact, about half of my allotment garden is filled with them – everything from thornless blackberries to nine-star broccoli, oca, and welsh onions.

 Perennial Vegetables are Low-Maintenance